vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 	<SomeStorageValue<T>>::put(0u64);
 ```

-:::tip You're turn!
+:::tip Your turn!
  Our Kitties dApp will need to keep track of a number of things.
 The first will be the number of Kitties.
  Write a storage item to keep track of all Kitties, call it `AllKittiesCount`.
 :::

 ### 3. Build and check your pallet

-From the previous step, your pallet should contain a storage item called `AllKittiesCount` that keeps track of a
+From the previous step, your pallet should contain a storage item called `AllKittiesCount` which keeps track of a
 single `u64` value.
 As part of the basic setup, we're doing great!
 As mentioned in the [overview of this tutorial](overview),
 we'll be needing a total of 9 storage items which we'll discover as we write out our logic in the next section.